GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_access.md

     1. In the **URI** field, paste the link to the band that you copied to the clipboard.
 1. Click **Add** to start streaming the layer.
 Data should appear on the map after a few seconds (or after several minutes on slow internet connections).

-To make it easier to visualise DEA Tidal Composite bands in true and false colour, we also provide several Virtual Raster files (`.vrt`) that can be loaded into QGIS.
+We also provide several Virtual Raster (`.vrt`) files to help you easily visualise multiple DEA Tidal Composites bands in true and false colour.
-These Virtual Rasters combine, stream and visualise data from multiple COG files in the cloud simultaneously, avoiding the need to download multiple files.
+These files combine and stream data from multiple cloud-based COGs, avoiding the need to download multiple files.
 To add these to QGIS:

-1. Follow the instructions 1-3 above, coping the link to one of the `.vrt` virtual raster files e.g. `ga_s2_tidal_composites_cyear_3_2020_vrt-low-falsecolour.vrt` &gt; click **Copy link address**.
+1. Follow the instructions 1-3 above, coping the link to one of the Virtual Raster (`.vrt`) files, e.g. `ga_s2_tidal_composites_cyear_3_2020_vrt-low-falsecolour.vrt`.
 1. Continue with steps 4-5 to start streaming the layer.
 Data should appear on the map after a few seconds (or after several minutes on slow internet connections).

 Learn more about streaming cloud datasets: [How to read a Cloud Optimized GeoTIFF with QGIS](https://cogeo.org/qgis-tutorial.html).